mqlibrary/resource-sharing-partners/docs/harvest.md

 ## 2. Harvesting ILRS (_Australia_)

-For each of the NUC symbols in the index, this module submits a search form to the ILRS web application and then processes the results.
+For each of the NUC symbols in the partner folder, this module submits a search form to the ILRS web application and then processes the results.
 The web application is located at: http://www.nla.gov.au/apps/ilrs.
 From the search result we can extract the following information:

 1. Address information
     -   lines 1-3, city, state, postcode, country